-Which Robo-Advisor Is For You: Betterment or Schwab Intelligent Portfolios?
+Which Robo-Advisor Is For You: Schwab Intelligent Portfolios or Betterment?

 Not necessarily.
-While there are many similar robo-advisors on the market, we’re here to help you decipher the difference between them.
-Today we’ll be looking at Schwab Intelligent Portfolios vs. Betterment, including what similarities they have and where they differ.
+While there are many similar robo-advisors on the market, we’ll help you decipher the difference between them.
+Following we’ll delve into Schwab Intelligent Portfolios vs. Betterment, including their similarities and differences.

-While only you can decide which financial moves are right for you, this Betterment vs Schwab Intelligent Portfolios overview will help you see which robo-advisor best fits your financial situation.
+While only you can decide which financial moves are right for you, this Betterment vs Schwab Intelligent Portfolios overview will help you determine which robo-advisor best fits your financial situation.

 Betterment vs Schwab Intelligent Portfolios — Overview